Once (TV series): Season 2 (2018)

-All the hawks are happy and believe that what follows is a calmer time because they have already finished the intercup and emerged champions, but an even more important challenge awaits them: they will play the Continental tournament, a championship in which only the teams that obtained the first and second place in the Intercopa of each region of Latin America.
+All the hawks are happy and believe that what follows is a calmer time because they have already finished the Intercup and emerged champions, but an even more important challenge awaits them: they will play the Continental tournament, a championship in which only the teams that obtained the first and second place in the Intercopa of each region of Latin America.
 On the other hand, the fifth-year students of the IAD have their heads focused not only on the championship, but also on diagramming their career plan: it is their last year as students and each one will have to discover what they want to do with their life.
 In this sense, it will be essential for them to understand that training a footballer not only involves training in sport, but also intellectually.
-As for Gabo, fate does not stop pulling its strings so that he can finally discover who his father is; It is the most complex crossroads of life that you will have to go through.
-If until now you have had to adapt to a new world, you will have to test the values, convictions and beliefs with which you were formed.
+As for Gabo, fate does not stop pulling its strings so that he can finally discover who his father is.
+It is the most complex crossroads of life that one will have to go through.
+If until now one has had to adapt to a new world, one will have to test the values, convictions, and beliefs with which one was formed.
 At the same time, a Colombian student, Martín (Playdo number 19), arrives on an exchange to join the Falcons as reinforcement.
 He is a skilled number 8 that not only has a very particular personality marked by a certain tendency to obsession enhanced by an intelligence that far exceeds the average, but also hides a very dark side.
 Gabo will have to face Martín to keep his position at Los Halcones.

 Season 3 (2019)

-Gabo's dream is close to being realized, but now he is caught in a conflict between his love for Álamo Seco, his consolidation as a professional player and the Golden Falcons are in the World Cup because they have already won the continental tournament.
-If you want to reach the top of football, you will have to overcome these last obstacles that will put you between your past and your future.
+Gabo's dream is close to being realized, but now he is caught in a conflict between his love for Álamo Seco, his consolidation as a professional player, and the Golden Falcons being in the World Cup because they have already won the continental tournament.
+If one wants to reach the top of football, one will have to overcome these last obstacles that are between one's past and one's future.

+Season 4 (2026)

+Gabo and his friends have all gone their separate ways after Lorenzo's death, until they all receive a package containing their forgotten football shirt.

 Production

-The telenovela began production on May 29, 2016.
+The telenovela began production on 29 May 2016.
 Jorge Edelstein is the same creator who made the telenovelas Soy Luna and Bia.
 With the script by Javier Castro Albano, Marcos Osorio Vidal, Tom Wortley and Fernando Rivero in season 3, the direction; Sebastián Pivotto in season 1, by Nicolás Di Cocco: in seasons 2 and 3.

 It is an original Pol-Ka Producciones production made in collaboration with Disney XD Latin America.
-The production is in charge of Pegsa, with the collaboration of Non Stop and its premiere was on March 13, 2017 throughout Latin America.
+The production is in charge of Pegsa, with the collaboration of Non Stop and its premiere was on 13 March 2017 throughout Latin America.